dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

     Japan in the East, there was no way to conquer them without maritime invasion.

+- There was one problem though: that swords not going to be very
+  sharp: you're going to need to visit the lady in the lake

 ### The Search for the Holy Grail

+- The adventure gives you the strength, merit and wisdom.

 - my personal interpretations of this myth

 - Mention Aika-chan?